MolisseLeitao/academic-leitao/content/post/aprox_decision/index.md

 ---
 title: Approaching the Edge of Decision
 subtitle: On the topological complexity of decision boundaries.
+summary: Complex data requires complex models, right?
+But does it really?
+Classifying two concentric circles is challenging not because they are circles but because they are concentric.
+The complexity of the decision boundary measures how the classes are entangled and is the closest approximation to the intrinsic difficulty of a classification problem.
+But it all starts by sampling the decision boundary.
+(Or is it *a* decision boundary?)
 math: true
 diagram: true
 reading_time: false